Marcus Miller

 William Henry Marcus Miller Jr. (born June 14, 1959) is an American musician, songwriter, and record producer.
-He is best known for his work as a bassist.
-He has worked with trumpeter Miles Davis, pianist Herbie Hancock, singer Luther Vandross, and saxophonist David Sanborn, among others.
-He was the main songwriter and producer on three of Davis' albums: Tutu (1986), Music from Siesta (1987), and Amandla (1989).
-His collaboration with Vandross was especially close; he co-produced and served as the arranger for most of Vandross' albums, and he and Vandross co-wrote many of Vandross' songs, including the hits "I Really Didn't Mean It", "Any Love", "Power of Love/Love Power" and "Don't Want to Be a Fool".
-He also co-wrote the 1988 single "Da Butt" for Experience Unlimited.
+He has worked with trumpeter Miles Davis, pianist Herbie Hancock, singer Luther Vandross, and saxophonists Wayne Shorter and David Sanborn, among others.
+He was the main songwriter and producer on three of Davis's albums: Tutu (1986), Music from Siesta (1987), and Amandla (1989).
+His collaboration with Vandross was especially close; he co-produced and served as the arranger for most of Vandross's albums, and he and Vandross co-wrote many songs, including the hits "I Really Didn't Mean It", "Any Love", "Power of Love/Love Power" and "Don't Want to Be a Fool".
+Miller also co-wrote the 1988 single "Da Butt" for Experience Unlimited.

 Early life

 William Henry Marcus Miller Jr. was born in the Brooklyn borough of New York City on June 14, 1959.
 He grew up in a musical family; his father, William Miller, was a church organist and choir director.
-Through his father, he is the cousin of jazz pianist Wynton Kelly.
+Through his father, he is a cousin of jazz pianist Wynton Kelly.
 He became classically trained as a clarinetist and later learned to play keyboards, saxophone, and guitar.

 Career

-Miller began to work regularly in New York City, eventually playing bass and writing music for jazz flutist Bobbi Humphrey and keyboardist Lonnie Liston Smith.
-Miller became a session musician.
+Miller began to work regularly in New York City, eventually playing bass and writing music for jazz flautist Bobbi Humphrey and keyboardist Lonnie Liston Smith.
 Miller's earliest influences include James Jamerson and Larry Graham.
 He spent approximately 15 years performing as a session musician.
 During that time he also arranged and produced frequently.
 He was a member of the Saturday Night Live band between 1979 and 1981.
-He co-wrote Aretha Franklin's "Jump To It" along with Luther Vandross.
-He has played bass on over 500 recordings, appearing on albums by such artists as Michael Jackson, Beyoncé, Herbie Hancock, Mariah Carey, Eric Clapton, The Crusaders, Wayne Shorter, McCoy Tyner, Frank Sinatra, George Benson, Dr. John, Aretha Franklin, Elton John, Joe Walsh, Jean-Michel Jarre, Grover Washington Jr., Donald Fagen, Bill Withers, Bernard Wright, Kazumi Watanabe, Chaka Khan, LL Cool J and Flavio Sala.
-He won the "Most Valuable Player" award (given by NARAS to recognize studio musicians) three years in a row and was subsequently awarded "player emeritus" status and retired from eligibility.
+He co-wrote Aretha Franklin's "Jump To It" along with Luther Vandross, and sang alongside Vandross on the 1986 David Bowie single "Underground" from the movie Labyrinth.
+Miller has played bass on more than 500 recordings, appearing on albums by such artists as Michael Jackson, Beyoncé, Herbie Hancock, Mariah Carey, Eric Clapton, The Crusaders, Wayne Shorter, McCoy Tyner, Frank Sinatra, George Benson, Dr. John, Aretha Franklin, Elton John, Joe Walsh, Jean-Michel Jarre, Grover Washington Jr., Donald Fagen, Bill Withers, Bernard Wright, Kazumi Watanabe, Chaka Khan, LL Cool J and Flavio Sala.
+Miller won the "Most Valuable Player" award (given by NARAS to recognize studio musicians) three years in a row and was subsequently awarded "player emeritus" status and retired from eligibility.

-In the mid-80s, Miller attempted a solo career as a funk/R&B singer, with the albums Suddenly (1983) and Marcus Miller (1984).
-He also served as the main songwriter, producer and instrumentalist on these albums.
+In the mid-1980s, Miller began a solo career as a funk/R&B singer, with the albums Suddenly (1983) and Marcus Miller (1984).
+He was the main songwriter, producer and instrumentalist on these albums.
 He has since then released ten more solo albums, although he has only occasionally sung on these subsequent albums.

 Between 1988 and 1990, Miller was the musical director and house band bass player (in the "Sunday Night Band") during two seasons of the late-night TV show Sunday Night (also known as Night Music) on NBC, hosted by David Sanborn and Jools Holland.